-This discussion provides an overview of the common architectures used in risk management systems in capital markets and how the advent of new technologies—namely the cloud and streaming—have impacted their designs.
+Get an overview of the standard architectures used in risk management systems for capital markets and how cloud and streaming technologies have impacted their designs.

 Batch and On-Demand Risk Architectures

-- A phase that breaks down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently produces raw results like PnL vectors, which need to be aggregated.
+Break down the job into calculations (e.g., Monte Carlo or HVAR) that can be performed independently to ensure raw results like PnL vectors, which need to be aggregated.

-- An aggregation phase that takes the results and pivots them in a Hyper Cube or Data Warehouse—an example of this is getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.
+Take the results and pivot them in a Hyper Cube or Data Warehouse (E.g., Getting the expected loss with 99% confidence on a specific book, account, portfolio, or security.)

 A quick recap of the flow is as follows: